CellFlux

 At inference, the trained velocity field guides the transformation of control cell states into perturbed states by solving an ordinary differential equation iteratively using numerical integration steps.

-Key Technical Components
+Key Technical Components include:

 • Conditional Flow Matching: Extends flow matching to handle perturbation conditions